 Enterprise search engines have some common use cases that increase the efficiency of research processes.
-We listed the four most common use cases for you:
+We listed the five most common use cases for you:

 - Knowledge management: Applying enterprise search eases and improves the process of knowledge management within the organization.
 In other words, if the organization has many documents in archives, you better use a search engine to find the right document.